 1 in 10 people in the world today can’t read.
 Pratham’s innovative approach is helping kids learn to read in as little as 50 days.
 Pratham’s methodology centers around teaching children based on their level rather than their age or grade.

 It began in India, where most kids are in school - but many aren’t able to read at grade level.
 The success of the core approach - teaching kids at their level and not neglecting those who have fallen behind - has lead to increased reading in Indian states from Jammu and Kashmir to Tamil Nadu.

 It’s now being used in Africa and 14 other countries around the world.
 Could it end up teaching hundreds of millions of kids to read?
-And with millions more citizens able to read, could it help developing countries prosper?
+And with millions more citizens able to read, could it help these countries prosper?